Axway/unified-catalog-integrations/bitbucket/bitbucket-extension/README.md

 # Prerequisites

-This assumes you already have Node.js installed and a Bitbucket account with an [App Password](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/) set up.
+This assumes you already have Node.js installed and Bitbucket acces with either an [App Password](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/) or a [personal access token](https://confluence.atlassian.com/bitbucketserver/personal-access-tokens-939515499.html) set up.
 Please make sure your your App Password has `Projects:READ` and `Repositories:READ` permissions.

 # Installation